After School - Week 4

 • Our culture (Turkish culture) is rooted in oral tradition, not written.
 Even our theatre is meddah—one takes the floor and acts out the stories.
 Our written literature is fairly new (I will discuss it more in Week 5 because we will have some interesting readings on it that week!).
 We were discussing if deafs could communicate in the written language in the court cases.
 So the point is that, generally speaking, our written expression and comprehension are not the best in daily occurances (I don’t mean the literature, we have some awesome work and prominent authors!).

-• Another intriguing topic was why capitalism didn’t emerge in China, despite having all the right conditions—manufacturing, inventions, etc. Such equations and discussions have already been open to discussion.
+• Another intriguing topic was why capitalism didn’t emerge in China, despite having all the right conditions—manufacturing, inventions, etc. Such equations and discussions have always been discussed.

 • Speaking of capitalism, England’s flourishing was due not only to geographical explorations but also to its embrace of capitalism.
 While Spain and Portugal were quick to join the race, the real beneficiaries ended up being England and France.